Hypnosis is often associated with mysticism, but science proves its usefulness.

 Research confirms that hypnosis is effective in pain management and treatment of mental health problems.

 In this article, we discuss the science behind hypnosis using neurological basis and clinical applications of hypnosis, based on recent studies.
-Sign up button free introduction to hypnosis The science behind hypnosis examines how our brains respond during a hypnotic trance.
+The science behind hypnosis examines how our brains respond during a hypnotic trance.

 Neurological studies show that specific brain regions, such as the prefrontal cortex and anterior cingulate cortex, are more active during hypnosis.